stanleybak/hylaa/README.md

 `sudo apt-get install python python-numpy python-scipy python-matplotlib`

-3. Setup PYTHONPATH environment variables.
+3. Setup the `PYTHONPATH` environment variable.
 A Hylaa model is just python code, which imports the hylaa files, creates a model definition and settings objects, and then calls a function with these objects.
 The "hylaa" folder contains the python package.
-You should add the parent folder of the hylaa folder to your PYTHONPATH environment variable.
+You should add the parent folder of the `hylaa` folder to your `PYTHONPATH` environment variable.
 On Linux, this can be done by updating your `~/.profile` or `~/.bashrc` to include:

 `export PYTHONPATH="${PYTHONPATH}:/path/to/parent/of/hylaa/folder"`